-I made these ten frames myself.
-They are double sided with single and double ten frames.
+These ten frames are double sided.
+One side Includes a single ten frame and the other has a double ten frame.
 Students will use these a lot throughout the year to solve different problems.
 You can grab them here for FREE!

 I also made these 120 charts myself because a class set of durable 120 charts can also be expensive.
-I printed them onto cardstock and laminated them so they can also be used with a dry erase marker.
+Print them onto cardstock and laminate so they can also be used with a dry erase marker.
 You can grab them here for FREE!